News and Commentary

 Risk Tolerance and Allocation

-How Much can I Spend in Retirement without Running out of Money?
+How Much Can I Spend in Retirement without Running out of Money?

-In general, a person planning for a 10-year retirement can potentially spend a lot more as a percent of their portfolio than someone planning for a 30-year retirement.
-However, how much an individual can spend in retirement will depend on many factors, including their own longevity, tax rates, health care costs, desires to make gifts and bequests, and much more.
+In general, a person planning for a 10-year retirement can potentially spend a lot more as a percent of their portfolio than someone preparing for a 30-year retirement.
+However, how much an individual can spend in retirement will depend on many factors, including their longevity, tax rates, health care costs, desires to make gifts and bequests, and much more.

 Countless studies suggest that a 3 to 4 percent annual withdrawal rate from investment assets can provide the average retiree with a reasonably high chance of successfully maintaining assets throughout a 25-year retirement[1].
 However, for the past 15 years, interest rates have been at extremely low levels, making a blended return more dependent on stock market performance and increased risk.
 The current environment of higher rates may be a window to generate a return from fixed-income investments that have not existed for over a decade.
 The trade-off to this is the potential for prolonged inflation.